xeon1989/Proton-X50-APK-Installer-ATLAS/README.md

 The script to install set of frequently used apps on Proton X50 IHU running on ATLAS for all model.

-If you want to install your own app, [click here.](https://github.com/xeon1989/Proton-X50-APK-Installer-ATLAS/blob/main/Install_Your_Own_Apps.md)
+If you want to add your own selection of app, [click here.](https://github.com/xeon1989/Proton-X50-APK-Installer-ATLAS/blob/main/Install_Your_Own_Apps.md)

 Following apps are included.